okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 #### Request body

 This request requires the `method` property as its request body.
-An optional boolean `retry` property can be used to indicate resend challenge when its value is set to `true`.
+You can use an optional boolean `retry` property to indicate a resend challenge when its value is set to `true`.

 | Property | Type                     | Description                          |
 | -------- | -------------------------|--------------------------------------|